 Belmont Avenue on the north, Railroad tracks on the south, Kenton on the east, Nashville Avenue on the west

-The area was first settled in the year 1835 by George Merrill that settled in the present day intersection of Armitage and Grand, a short time later Merrill opened a saloon out of his home that catered to many travelers.
+The area was first settled in the year 1835 by George Merrill that settled at the present day intersection of Armitage and Grand.
+A short time later Merrill opened a saloon out of his home that catered to many travelers.
 The saloon was heard about by many of travelers and business thrived for Merrill as this intersection became known as “Whiskey Point.”

 It was not until 1862 when another arrived interested in buying land named Michael Moran who built a hotel at Whiskey Point.
 The area still remained barren until 1882 when the Cragin Brothers Manufacturing Company opened their doors at the intersection of Leclaire and Homer.
 Very shortly after the opening of Cragin Brothers Manufacturing the area’s population grew and by 1889 the area was annexed into the city of Chicago but had no name of its own except that it was part of Jefferson Township.

 Swedish, German and Irish immigrants were the first residents of this area, then by the 1920s Polish and Italians arrived in the neighborhood as manufacturing jobs became plentiful.

 The 1930s were not harsh on this neighborhood, in fact, it faired quite well as subdivisions continued to be built.
 In the 1930s the area got its name “Belmont-Cragin” from the nearby Belmont Gardens area combined with the Cragin Brothers manufacturing that gave the area jobs.

 In the 1940s several strip malls and scores of other shopping centers were built in the neighborhood as life in this community was excellent.

 In the 1950s and 1960s greaser gangs loved these streets and would sometime get into violent altercations with each other.